 Contact: (575) 785-2232

-From bug-eyed aliens to flying saucers, Roswell is certainly well-known for its extra-terrestrial obsession.
-Visitors will find plenty of alien-themed museums and shops to feed any out-of-this-world appetites.
-The fifth-largest New Mexico city is also home to many outdoor recreation areas, magnificent state parks, and the Spring River Park & Zoo.
+Visitors will find plenty of alien-themed museums and shops to feed any appetite for out-of-this-world adventure.
+The fifth-largest New Mexico city is also home to many outdoor recreation areas, art museums, the Roswell Invaders minor league baseball team, magnificent state parks, and the Spring River Zoo.

 Contact: (575) 479-6124